UX / UI DESIGN

 Sketch, Illustrator, InVision, Principle

 Sept 2017 - Apr 2018

 “It’s laughable in 2018 that we can’t keep track of people’s vaccines.
 It’s crazy.”

 — Dr. Hirotaka Yamashiro

-Currently in Canada, there is no system in place for people to keep track of the vaccines they have received.
-The paper-based system means that individuals have to update their immunization record on an individual basis, which can be easily lost.
+Currently, in Canada, there is no system in place for people to keep track of the vaccines they have received.
+The paper-based system means that individuals have to update their immunization records on their own, which can be easily lost.

 In 2017, roughly 5,063 elementary school kids in Toronto were suspended for out-of-date immunization records.
 The problem keeps occurring because there is no system in place for parents to keep updated with their children's immunization and there is no way for doctors to remind them about it.

 Furthermore, the system is very complicated.
 It creates a situation where parents without any medical knowledge have to go online to update their child's immunization record based on what is marked on the yellow card.
 Mistakes may occur during this process, which will then lead to wrong data for Public Health.

 In addition, if an infectious outbreak occurs, healthcare providers may not be able to assess the risk of certain families and locations.

 Vax is a digital immunization platform that allows individuals and families to keep track of all their vaccinations in one place.
 It allows people to understand what vaccinations they may need for work, school, travel or personal health.